ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 However, on Ubuntu 18.04 and later, you must manually download and install the ``libxp6`` package.
-Because this package is dependent on another outdated package, ``multiarch-support``, you must remove it.
+Because this package is dependent on another outdated package, ``multiarch-support``, you must remove the ``multiarch-support`` package.
 Otherwise, the package configuration is broken.

 This code downloads and modifies the ``libxp6`` package to remove the ``multiarch-support`` package dependency and then installs it with ``dpkg``: